-Hand Arm Vibration Claim (HAVS): Solicitor Sets Out Compensation Amounts For HAVS, Vibration White Finger, Reynaud’s Syndrome, Whole Body Vibration Syndrome
+Hand Arm Vibration Claim (HAVS): Solicitor Sets Out Compensation Amounts For HAVS, Vibration White Finger, Raynaud’s Syndrome, Whole Body Vibration Syndrome

-Hand arm vibration claim: UK lawyer describes the conditions caused by vibrating power tools including: HAVS, Vibration White Finger and Reynaud’s syndrome, the three types of compensation you can claim for industrial disease with examples of how much your hand arm vibration claim settlement is likely to be worth.
+Hand arm vibration claim lawyer describes the conditions caused by vibrating power tools including: HAVS, Vibration White Finger.
+Raynaud’s syndrome, Whole Body Vibration Syndrome, what the three types of compensation you can claim for industrial disease are with examples of how much your hand arm vibration claim settlement is likely to be worth.

 What is a hand arm vibration claim?

 Hand arm vibration syndrome also known as HAVS refers to a condition typically brought on in the workplace from the use of hand held vibrating power tools and machinery.

 The condition affects all the body parts that make up your hand, wrist and arm – developing slowly over time and becoming more severe the longer exposure occurs.

 Hand arm vibration syndrome can lead to two other conditions known as Raynaud’s Syndrome and Vibration White Finger (also known as VWF or dead finger).